wbennett39/moving_mesh_radiative_transfer/README.md

 solver.run_all()
 ``
 runs all cases for every source.
 The terminal will print a RMSE vallue (root mean square error) compared with the benchmark solution.
 The run data (RMSE, computation time, number of spaces, number of angles) will be saved to run_data_RMS.h5, overwriting previous runs that had the same parameters.
+A plot will be created of the benchmark solution and the solutions returned by the solver.

 To interact with the plots produced by the solver,